Understanding When Mac devices Go "Offline"

 Reinstall

 If a Mac was repaired and received a new logic board, the records may not match up.
-To ensure past records are logged are kept, it's recommended that you do not remove the old Mac entry from your account.
+To ensure past records are logged and kept, it's recommended that you do not remove the old Mac entry from your account.

 See the Devices section of our Knowledge Base for more detailed information about taking action on devices.